Filip3Kx/Filip3Kx/README.md

 ### Hi there 👋

-I'm a Lab Technician with expirience in managing a large-scale environment.
+I'm a Lab Technician with expirience in managing a large-scale on-premise environment.

 Currently trying out CI/CD technologies.